The Ledge

 MODEL

-...Oh, it's a very pleasant walk up here...
+...Oh, it was a very pleasant walk...

 CABIN OWNER